Education

 To be admitted to the undergraduate phase of the teacher education program (Level I), students must:

-- Declare a minor in Educational Studies.
+- Declare a minor in Educational Studies or Special Education.

 - Successfully earn 45 credits.